 3. Lack of “perfect” recreations - A Spitfire violin sounds closer to a specific Strad than any physical model.
 If your goal is “authentic takeover,” samplers still win.
 (Though I’d argue they’re dying on that criterion as libraries age - a 2020 sampled library of a 1992 recorded session isn’t authentic to modern playing styles.)

 4. Small ecosystem - Wavetable synthesis has thousands of preset designers.
 Physical modeling has dozens.
-This creates a perception gap.
+The 2026 release of Syngular, Anukari, Atoms and Rippler is closing this gap fast, but the perception lag is real.

 Why the Future Belongs to Physical Modeling